 Normally, only Members may participate to the Meetings.

-A representative of the IHO Secretariat shall be invited to Meetings.
+A representative of the IHO Secretariat shall be invited to Meetings (physical or online).

 Observers or Stakeholders may participate on Chair's approval, according to the IHO Resolution 2/1997 as amended.

-Ordinary meetings should be held at least twice between IHO Assemblies.
+Ordinary meetings (physical or online) should be held at least twice between IHO Assemblies.

-In exceptional cases, the Chair may invite Extra ordinary meetings.
+In exceptional cases, the Chair may invite Extra ordinary meetings (physical or online).

 The Chair is responsible for organising and preparing the Meetings.
 The Chair conducting a Meeting is responsible for the Minutes of that Meeting.